 - 1990 – The improved Interstate 75 (Alligator Alley) opened from Andytown west to Big Cypress.

-- 1993 – Interstate 75 (Alligator Alley) opened from Florida 29 to Florida 951 near Golden Gate.
-Interstate 75 is now complete from Florida 826 (Palmetto Expressway) in Hialeah north to the Georgia-Florida State Line, which includes both its original, planned route and the 1971 southerly extension to the Miami metropolitan area.
+- 1993 – Interstate 75 (Alligator Alley) opened from SR 29 to SR 951 near Golden Gate.
+I-75 is now complete from SR 826 (Palmetto Expressway) in Hialeah north to the Georgia-Florida State Line, which includes both its original, planned route and the 1971 southerly extension to the Miami metropolitan area.

 Georgia Guide and History